openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) in a
 Kubernetes cluster.

-The OpenShift console is automaticaly detected, on Kubernetes, `tkn-pac` will attempt to detect the tekton-dashboard Ingress URL and let you choose to use it as the endpoint for the created GitHub application.
+The OpenShift console is automatically detected, on Kubernetes, `tkn-pac` will attempt to detect the tekton-dashboard Ingress URL and let you choose to use it as the endpoint for the created GitHub application.